GreenXeMotion/Solus-Manifest-App/README.md

 ## 📖 Description

-Solus Manifest App is a powerful Windows desktop application for managing Steam game depots, downgrading games to previous versions, and advanced Steam library management.
+Solus Manifest App is a powerful Windows desktop application for managing Steam game depots and advanced Steam library management.
 Built with .NET 8 and WPF, it features a modern Steam-inspired interface with comprehensive depot and manifest management capabilities.

 ## ✨ Key Features

 ### Depot & Manifest Management
 - **Browse & Download Depots**: Search and download Steam depots with automatic key lookup
 - **Manifest Downloads**: Download specific game manifests and depot files
-- **Game Downgrading**: Revert games to previous versions using manifests
+- **Version Management**: Download and install specific game versions using manifests
 - **DepotDownloader Integration**: Built-in DepotDownloader with progress tracking and notifications
 - **Depot Name Lookup**: Built-in database of depot names from `depots.ini`